Guadeloupe: The Caribbean’s Hidden Gem

 8. Guadeloupe has impressive snorkeling

-Tiny Traveler wasn’t keen on snorkeling so she stayed in the keel for every last second of the ride.
-She saw tons of fish, turtles and divers and she waved to use through the window while we snorkeled.
+Tiny Traveler wasn’t keen on snorkeling but she stayed in the keel for every last second of the ride.
+She saw tons of fish, turtles and divers and she waved to us through the window while we snorkeled.

 But the real surprise was at Plage Carevelle, where (free) snorkeling near a stone jetty in the middle of the beach was fantastic.
 We were nose-to-nose with schools of fish in all kinds of colors, swimming, eating and sleeping.

 In spite of Malendure’s reputation, this was the best snorkeling for us.